moo7md/hlover/README.md

         </body>
     </html>
 > Note: best practice is to create your classes inside the body element.
 > Class names can't have spaces in between.

+> In future versions, Hlover will allow setting attributes for class calls.
+Like this: `$class_name[attributes]`
 ## Bugs
 * ~~Currently, Hlover is still in its alpha phase and some HTML tags don't work properly such as `script` body.
 However, I will be working on imporiving Hlover to be the perfect HTML tool.~~ FIXED
 * ~~some characters like !, {, }, [, ], need to be escaped.~~ FIXED